 2-18 Britannia Row, Islington, London, N1 8PA | Tel: 020 7354 2913 | firstname.lastname@example.org |

 Tracy is an Integrative Child Psychotherapist and Clinical Supervisor with twenty years’ experience of working with traumatised children and adolescent clients and their families.
 She works at a therapeutic community for young girls aged between 9 and 18 years who have experienced backgrounds of severe trauma, abuse and neglect.
 She specialises in group and individual therapy with clients who have experienced complex trauma and interfamilial sexual abuse.
 She also works closely, where possible, with parents, carers and keyworkers as well as with the child.
 Within the therapeutic relationship she encourages the use of the arts as a medium for creative expression.
 Tracy was previously Head of Therapeutic Programme during which time she created and established the individual and therapeutic group work programme targeting areas such sexual abuse and exploitation, living with domestic violence, mental health and emotional well-being, assertiveness, sense of self, personal and cultural identity and raising self-esteem.
-She now provides clinical supervision and training to the staff and Education team at the therapeutic school and community.
-She is based in Bath has a small private practice.
-She has also completed courses in Child Development, Transactional Analysis, Counselling Skills in a Multi-Cultural setting, and Group Analysis with IGA.
-She has completed trainings in Somatic Trauma Training with Babette Rothschild, Intensive Trauma Treatment with Bessel van der Kolk and is currently working towards Certification as a Practitioner in DDP (Dyadic Developmental Psychotherapy).
+She now provides clinical supervision and training to the staff and education team at the therapeutic school and community.
+She is based in Bath where she has a small private practice.
+She has completed courses and trainings in Child Development, Transactional Analysis, Counselling Skills in a Multi-Cultural setting, Group Analysis with IGA, Somatic Trauma Training with Babette Rothschild, Intensive Trauma Treatment with Bessel van der Kolk.
+She is currently working towards Certification as a Practitioner in DDP (Dyadic Developmental Psychotherapy).

 Dr Valerie Sinason (PhD PGTC MACP M Inst Psychoanal) is a poet, writer, child psychotherapist and adult psychoanalyst.
 She was Founder Director of the Clinic for Dissociative Studies, until her retirement from long-term clinical work in December 2016.
 She is registered with the BPC, ACP and UKCP.
 Dr Sinason specialised in work with abused, abusing and dissociative patients, including those with a learning disability, and has been used as an expert witness in court cases.
 Dr Sinason currently retains a Consultant post at the CDS UK (Clinic for Dissociative Studies) which focuses on course development.
 She is Honorary Consultant Psychotherapist to the University of Cape Town’s Child Guidance Clinic.
 Dr Sinason is also president of the Institute of Psychotherapy and Disability, patron of the Dorchester Trust and the Centre for Action on Rape and Abuse, acting chair of trustees of the Nieu Bethesda Arts Foundation and a council member for Norwood.
 In April 2016, Dr Sinason was awarded a Lifetime Achievement Award by the ISSTD (International Society for the Study of Trauma and Dissociation).
 In 2017, she was made a Fellow of the ISSTD and in January 2019 she was elected to their Board of Directors.
 Dr Sinason’s extensive writing includes over 100 published, peer-reviewed papers.
 She has written over 20 books and lectures nationally and internationally.
 More details: www.valeriesinason.co.uk